armkeh/principles-of-programming-languages/README.md

       - **I've had to make one more edit to the provided code** **for `isDigitList`; don't include the cut in the first case**.
+      - Habib's tutorial notes are now posted in the literate programs section of the homepage.

   - September 23
     There has been a change to the `isDigitList` question in homework 2.